rngoh-giddy/giddy-react/README.md

 ## Font Instructions

-Check App.css for font imports of FontSize.min.css and SlateIvyFonts.min.css
+* Check App.css for font imports of FontSize.min.css and SlateIvyFonts.min.css
 To view minified files, refactor them but do not save them.
 Minified improves load speed.

+## Project Notes:

+* Add any new Routes to App.js
+* Add any new re-usable components to the relevant folder inside /src/components/
+* Each Route and Components should have its own css file who's name starts with the relevant name
+* For components and their css files, use CamelCase
+* Folder names stay lower case and dash seperated

 ## Folder Tree